-Use the IP address of the external NAC server as the primary RADIUS server.
+Use the IP address of the Access Control Engine-that is, the Network Access Control (NAC) server-as the primary RADIUS server.

 - 1. Configure a RADIUS server for AAA authentication. - Log in to ExtremeCloud IQ Controller and go to Onboard > AAA > Radius Server and add a new RADIUS server. - Configure the following parameters: